 Dependent care benefits.
 If you received any dependent care benefits from your employer during the year, you may be able to exclude from your income all or part of them.
-You must complete Part III of Form 2441, Child and Dependent Care Expenses, or Schedule 2 (Form 1040A), Child and Dependent Care Expenses for Form 1040A Filers, before you can figure the amount of your credit.
+You must complete Part III of Form 2441 or Schedule 2 (Form 1040A) before you can figure the amount of your credit.
 See Employer's Dependent Care Benefits under How To Figure the Credit, later.